The BEST Spaghetti Bolognese Recipe

 Instructions

-• Heat the olive oil in a Dutch oven over medium heat.
-Add the beef and cook it while you break it with a wooden spoon until all browned.
-Season with a bit of salt.
-Reserve the beef in a different bowl.
+• In the same pot, add the ground beef and cook it while breaking it apart with a wooden spoon until it's all browned.
+Season with salt and pepper and stir in the wine.

-4 tablespoons extra-virgin olive oil, 1 pound ground beef, Salt and pepper
+1 pound ground beef, Salt and pepper, 1 cup dry white wine

 1 cup whole milk